 Ask any psychologist what is one of the very first things they learn at school and, undoubtedly, the answer will always be genes vs. environment.
-We already know that environment and context play a huge role in our children’s development; today we’ll explore just how big a role it plays in language acquisition.
+We already know that environment and context play a huge role in our children’s development, so today we’ll explore just how big of a role it plays in language acquisition.

-By environment, in this article, we’ll include specifically attentional abilities, a.k.a the ability your baby has to hold his or her attention to certain stimuli, and the quality of the input he or she is receiving (complexity and variability of the interactions).
+By environment, in this article, we’ll include specifically attentional abilities, a.k.a the ability your baby has to hold their attention to certain stimuli, and the quality of the input they are receiving (complexity and variability of the interactions).

-To understand how attentional abilities play a role, we must understand the evolution of mother-baby interactions during the first year of life (dads, this includes you too!).
+To understand how attentional abilities play a role, we must understand the evolution of parent-baby interactions during the first year of life.
 Up until your baby is 5 months old, interactions are considered as “dyadic”; meaning face-to-face, one-on-one (only 2 elements are participating).
-As your baby grows older, these interactions turn “triadic” including objects (cue in all the cute, stuffy toys).
+As your baby grows older, these interactions turn “triadic” including objects (cue in all the cute toys).
 What this means is that now these toys become an object of focus for verbal and attentional exchanges with your baby.
 This seemingly inconsequential transition is huge for language acquisition.
 It’s considered a turning point since your baby can start to relate words and sounds to specific objects and actions.

 If you want to learn a bit more about the topic, we suggest you read the following articles:

 You can also find helpful information regarding baby talk and child-directed talk in our blog!
-Be sure to take a dive and find out how you can foster language acquisition with your baby.
+Be sure to take a dive and find out how you can foster your child’s language acquisition.